 Health concerns

-Corsi are large dogs, so they tend to suffer from health problems that affect bigger breeds, such as arthritis and hip dysplasia.
+Corsi are large dogs, so they suffer from health problems affecting larger breeds, such as arthritis and hip dysplasia.

 A healthy Cane Corso can live between 9 and 12 years old, though breeders advise that a veterinarian examine your dog’s joints and heart as it ages.

-Because of its chest size, Corsi are at risk of bloat.
+Because of their chest size, Corsi are at risk of bloat, also known as gastric dilatation.
 While rare, bloat can affect any breed, and large dogs, such as Great Danes and St. Bernards, are especially susceptible.

 Bloat occurs when your dog eats too fast or exercises right after eating.
 Eating or drinking too much can also trigger the condition.
 Bloat causes the stomach to flip and can be life-threatening.